osscameroon/js-generator/README.md

 # todo
 * Fix to recognise open-ended tags e.g ``<img src="" alt="">`` should be treated as ``<img src="" alt=""></img>`` - behaviour now is functions like sibling attribute is child
 * ~~Fix to refactor tag names so multiple tags don't end up with the same name when appending~~
-* Add Tests and Documentation.
+* Add Tests and Documentation to this legacy code.
 We apologize for not respecting TDD (Test Driven Development) from the beginning.